UCLA Facilities Management manages the Regular Waste and Recyclables programs on campus.

 - Lamps less than 4 feet in length

-Refer to Biosafety for UCLA specific biological waste management practices.
+Refer to Biosafety for UCLA specific medical waste management practices.

-Waste Services for information self-drop off areas for biological hazardous waste.
+Waste Services for information self-drop off areas for medical waste.

 Examples of Waste: